imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 ## `0x3e,RETURNDATACOPY`

-`0x3e,RETURNDATACOPY,"3 + 3 * ceil(amount / 32)",,3,0,This opcode has similar semantics to CALLDATACOPY, but instead of copying `
+`0x3e,RETURNDATACOPY,"3 + 3 * ceil(amount / 32)",,3,0,This opcode has similar semantics to CALLDATACOPY, but instead of copying data from the call data, it copies data from the return data buffer`

 - **geth**: Data is in `interpreter.returnData`
 - **evmone**: Data is in `state.return_data`
 - **openethereum**: Data is in `self.return_data`

-see `CALLDATACOPY`, everything is same just the data is from the code not input
+see `CALLDATACOPY`, everything is same just the data is from the called contract return not input

 ## `0x41,COINBASE` and friends